Supraboy981322/toolbox/README.md

 - return request headers
 - markdown to html
 - code syntax highlighter with html output
+- yt-dlp (streams output over http, so not stored on server)
 - A web server (with ELH)